-Whether or not you voted for him, or share his political beliefs, “BoJo the Clown” seems to weather political storms, PartyGates and survive.
+Whether or not you voted for him, or shared his political beliefs, “BoJo the Clown” seemed to weather political storms, PartyGates and survive.

-Despite making mistakes and being mired in political controversy, Boris Johnson has remained in power.
+Despite making mistakes and being mired in political controversy, Boris Johnson remained in power for over three years.

-What is it about him and his larger-than-life leadership style that has meant the Conservative party sticks by him and people vote for him?
+What was it about him and his larger-than-life leadership style that meant the Conservative party stuck by him and people voted for him?
 And what can we learn from this style?

-Leading cultural psychologist, Gurnek Bains, has explored the psychological reasons Boris Johnson appeals as a leader.
+Leading cultural psychologist, Gurnek Bains, explored the psychological reasons that Boris Johnson appealed as a leader.

 Whilst we may like to think of ourselves as rational human beings, basing our views of our leaders on facts and competence, we are much more emotionally driven when it comes to decision making about those who lead the country.
-Boris understands that and plays to it.
-He doesn’t fixate on churning out facts, and instead, engages with us emotionally, and often with very positive optimistic emotion.
+Boris understood this and played to it.
+He didn’t fixate on churning out facts, but instead, engaged with us emotionally, and often with very positive optimistic emotion.

-When he does make mistakes or things goes wrong, he dusts himself off and carries on with his positive emotional attitude.
+When he did make mistakes or things went wrong, he dusted himself off and carried on with his positive emotional attitude.